nilearn/nilearn/doc/manipulating_visualizing/data_preparation.rst

-:class:`NiftiMasker` can further be used for local spatial filtering of the neuroimaging data to make the data more homogeneous and thus account for inter-individual differences in neuroanatomy and preprocessing.
+:class:`NiftiMasker` can further be used for local spatial filtering of the neuroimaging data to make the data more homogeneous and thus account for inter-individual differences in neuroanatomy.
 It is achieved by passing the full-width half maximum (FWHM; typically in millimeter scale) along the x, y, and z image axes by specifying the `smoothing_fwhm` parameter.